Get Started with Azul Prime in a Kubernetes Cluster

 Customers can download builds from the Azul Customer Downloads page.

-These instructions introduce you to the quick and easy process of installing an Azul Platform Prime Docker image to a Kubernetes cluster.
+These instructions introduce you to the quick and easy process of installing an Azul Prime Docker image to a Kubernetes cluster.

-Creating a Pod with Containerized Azul Platform Prime
+Creating a Pod with Containerized Azul Prime

 $ cat <<EOF > azul.yaml